5 Things You Didn’t Know About ‘Kojak’ Star Telly Savalas

 He had many unusual hobbies and talents

 While he was an accomplished actor, he was also a singer and had some success on the charts, especially with the cover songs “If” and “Some Broken Hearts Never Mend.”
-Savalas had a degree in psychology, raced motorcycles, was a world-class poker player and a lifeguard.
+Savalas also had a degree in psychology, raced motorcycles, and was a world-class poker player and a lifeguard.
 Talk about talent!

 Top TV Sleuths of the '70s